Your salmon supplier

 Sea lice treatment is registered and reported to authorities for each single treatment for each single site.
 The counting of sea lice is done by farm crew specially trained for the task.
 Currently automatic continuous registration systems are being tested, and in Norway dispensation from counting sea lice manually may be granted on specific conditions.

-Our monthly sea lice report for each sea site are publicly available.
-We publish these figures on our web site for Chile and Canada, whereas figures for Norway are available at the Barentswatch web site.
+Our monthly sea lice report for each farm (sea site) in Chile are publicly available on our web site.
+Sea lice figures for our operations in Norway are available at farm level at the Barentswatch web site.
 Aggregated annual figures for each region are reported in our sustainability report.

 PATHOGENS AND DISEASES